-Of the resources Kentucky budgeted to P-12 education in 2019, 60% went to the state's core spending on students (the Support Education Excellence in Kentucky or SEEK formula); 32% to improving learning and performance through programs such as preschool, extended school services and teacher professional development; and 8% to administrative, technological and other support services for schools.
+Of the resources Kentucky budgeted to P-12 education in 2022, 59% went to the state's core spending on students (the Support Education Excellence in Kentucky or SEEK formula); 32% to improving learning and performance through programs such as preschool, extended school services and teacher professional development; and 9% to administrative, technological and other support services for schools.

 The next largest expenditure areas are Medicaid and criminal justice, which includes juvenile justice, the state police and corrections.
-Other areas where state resources are spent include human services programs like women's health, aging and independent living and child care assistance; tourism promotion, workforce development, energy and the environment, agricultural development, educational television (KET), libraries and parks.
+Other areas where state resources are spent include human services programs like women's health, aging and independent living and child care assistance; tourism promotion, workforce

-Taking all funds into account, including the General Fund, Road Fund, federal, bond, restricted and Tobacco Settlement Funds, spending on Medicaid comprises 30% of all expenditures (Medicaid expenditures substantially increase when all funds are considered because the federal government pays most Medicaid expenditures), while P-12 education and higher education make up 35% of all expenditures.
-Payment for capital projects constitutes 10% of all expenditures, with transportation, human services, criminal justice and other services comprising the rest.
+Taking all funds into account, including the General Fund, Road Fund, federal, bond, restricted and Tobacco Settlement Funds, spending on Medicaid comprises 32% of all expenditures (Medicaid expenditures substantially increase when all funds are considered because the federal government pays most Medicaid expenditures - and an even larger share of them during COVID).
+P-12 education and higher education make up another 32% of all expenditures, payment for capital projects constitutes 11%, and transportation, human services, criminal justice (which comprises a growing share of the budget, due to Kentucky's harmful practice of mass incarceration) and other services comprise the rest.